Know in one minute about Benefits of rose tea

 Rose tea contains anthocyanins, polyphenols, and flavonoids contents that help to reduce inflammation and pain in the joints.
 Along with this it also inhibits the inflammatory causing enzymes thus showing anti-inflammatory and anti-arthritic properties (3).

 Rose tea contains anthocyanin and other polyphenols which prevent DNA damage and reduce the risk of certain diseases such as cancer (4).

 Rose tea contains a good amount of flavonoids which is beneficial to improve spatial and long-term memories.
 Thus ingestion of rose tea prevents and treats cognitive dysfunction in Alzheimer’s disease (5).

 5. Presence of antioxidants

 Rose tea is an excellent source of benzaldehyde, benzyl alcohol, phenethyl alcohol, methyl eugenol, and eugenol (6).
-Moreover, phenolic, flavonoid substance, and antioxidant capacity are higher in dry petals than in dry buds.
+Moreover, phenolic, flavonoid substances, and antioxidant capacities are higher in dry petals than in dry buds.
 These antioxidants remove harmful radicals and protect the body against various diseases (7).

 6. Good for skin